 Team Members: Esmir Mesic, Ian Fowler, Devin Hartzell, Krish Mehta

-Caltech students leveraged Virtualitics Immersive Platform (VIP) to identify inefficiencies in a company's supply chain and provided recommendations on alternative warehouse locations.
+Caltech students leveraged Virtualitics AI Platform to identify inefficiencies in a company's supply chain and provided recommendations on alternative warehouse locations.

 A global logistics company with records pertaining to supply chain needs to analyze their supply chain data.
 The students analyzed this data in order to identify and eliminate inefficiencies in the supply chain.